neeasade/home/README.md

 I try to use dash wherever possible.
 If I cannot do something with dash, then I fallback to bash and then fallback to python.
 Scripts which involve json data like `say`, I programmed in python because JSON.sh or jq is just bloat when there's a json module in python.

 # browser
 firefox is my choice, it's riceable and it cares about the user's privacy.
-For viewing documents, like the rust's book, however, I tend to use surf. surf is small and does the job I need.
+For viewing documents, like the rust's book, however, I tend to use surf. surf is small and does the job I need. currently I use qutebrowser because I like its keyboard-drivenness and it's not a pain in the neck to configure it. ff has a lot of limitations like using an extension to have a custom new tab, etc. I just don't bother and use qb now. so far,  I like it.

 I might switch to [kiwmi](https://github.com/buffet/kiwmi) once it's ready as it seems to have a cool concept.